SteelCompendium/data-md-dse/Bestiary/Wode Elf Druid.md

   t2: 5 damage; pull 3; M2 [[Slowed|slowed]] (save ends)
   effects:
   - name: Effect
-    effect: 'A creature [[Slowed|slowed]] by this ability can’t [[Search For Hidden Creatures|search for hidden creatures]] until the condition ends.
-3 Malice: The area of the cube and the potency of the effect both increase by 1. '
+    effect: A creature [[Slowed|slowed]] by this ability can't [[Search For Hidden Creatures|search for hidden creatures]] until the condition ends.
+  - name: 3 Malice
+    effect: 'The area of the cube and the potency of the effect both increase by 1. '
 - name: The Wode Protects Us
   type: Maneuver
   cost: 3 Malice